guinux/piko/README.md

 ## Why piko

-Following the write of the official ALPM [specifications](https://alpm.archlinux.page/) and their implementation in Rust, piko was written to take advantage of a modern programming language and its ecosystem.
+The ALPM [specifications](https://alpm.archlinux.page/) now have an official definition and a Rust implementation. piko uses them to take advantage of a modern programming language and its ecosystem.

-Here are some principles used :
+piko follows these principles:
 - **Memory-safe code.** The workspace forbids unsafe Rust everywhere.
 - **Bounded reads.** Every file piko reads has a size limit.
 A corrupt or hostile database, archive, or compressed file cannot exhaust memory.
 - **No symlink traversal.** The local database never follows a symlink where pacman's reader would.
 Package extraction confines every write inside the target root.
+- **Verify before replace.** A downloaded database or package is checked against its `SigLevel` before it replaces anything on disk.
+A database older than the installed one is refused.
 - **Interrupted transactions are visible.** A journal records intent before the first file changes. `piko report` reports an unfinished transaction.